TristanCacqueray/gnome-mumble-push-to-talk/README.md

 To modify the extension, you will need a [PureScript][purescript] toolchain and the gnome developper tool.

-Run the `nix-shell` command to setup.w
+Run the `nix develop` command to setup.

 ```ShellSession
 # Build javascript